 Diversity of training sites

-In addition to these three core sites, residents have the opportunity to work in community mental health clinics (e.g. Chinatown Northbeach Clinic and the Alliance Health Project), assertive community treatment programs (e.g. Citywide Case Management), and veterans outreach in correctional settings (e.g. San Quentin State Prison).
+In addition to these core sites, residents have the opportunity to work in community mental health clinics (e.g., Chinatown North Beach Clinic, South of Market Mental Health Services, and the UCSF Alliance Health Project), assertive community treatment programs (e.g., Citywide Case Management), and in correctional settings (e.g., the San Francisco County Jail and San Quentin State Prison).
 The training program is continually adding to our portfolio of training settings to reflect the growing and changing needs of the field.

 Every resident participates in our advising program.
 The goal of the advising program is to connect a resident with an RTP advisor who will follow that resident longitudinally over the course of their adult residency training.
 The function of the advisor is fourfold:

 - Provides ongoing formative assessment to residents based on all sources of evaluations

 - Assists residents in professional and career development by connecting them to mentors and mentor hubs

 - Advocates for and represents residents in the program